Tutorial: Web Testing (RVL)¶

 If this is your first time using Rapise on this computer, you may see the following dialog box:

-If you see this, it means that Rapise is trying to connect to a SpiraTest server.
-SpiraTest is our web based test management system.
-It is a powerful tool that can store your Rapise tests and deploy them onto remote machines for automated regression testing.
-However, for now just click on the [Cancel] button and you will see the new test dialog:
+If you see this, it means Rapise is trying to connect to a SpiraTest server.
+SpiraTest is our web-based test management system.
+It is a powerful tool that can store your Rapise tests and deploy them to remote machines for automated regression testing.
+For now, however, just click the [Cancel] button, and you will see the new test dialog:

 Choose Selenium - Chrome from the list of options.

-Next you will be asked if you want to create your tests using the scriptless Rapise Visual Language (RVL) technology or using JavaScript.
-For this example we will use the RVL scriptless approach.
-If you’re interested in creating the test using JavaScript instead, please refer to the section - Tutorial: Web Testing (JavaScript).
+Next, you will be asked if you want to create your tests using the scriptless Rapise Visual Language (RVL) technology or JavaScript.
+For this example, we will use the RVL scriptless approach.
+If you’re interested in creating the test using JavaScript instead, please refer to the section: Tutorial: Web Testing (JavaScript).

 You are now ready to record your first test.